-Yoko, our guide in Sendai, told us this as we looked across the city from its old castle site, trying to guess where the damage might have occurred.
+Our guide in Sendai, she told us this as we looked across the city from its old castle site, trying to guess where the earthquake damage might have occurred.
 Half a year is a long time in Tohoku’s biggest city and only a few traces of the event remain.
-From this vantage point, the only tell-tale sign was a toppled golden kite which had crash-landed from the top of a nearby war memorial.
+From this vantage point, the only tell-tale sign was a toppled golden statue of a kite which had crash-landed having fallen from a nearby war memorial.

 As we drove around nearby Ishinomaki six months later, it was quickly clear that not everywhere got off so lightly.
 Only an hour’s drive away, to new-comers the scene near the Minamihama and Kadonowaki neighbourhoods looks like a ramshackle construction site.
 Yet, for people who’ve been here from the start, it’s an enormous miracle.

-As he showed us around the neighbourhood, Tetsuya apologised for being a little tired, blaming our “late night business meeting.”
+Reunited with Tetsuya, he showed these neighbourhoods while apologising for being a little tired, blaming our “late night business meeting” by the campfire.
 I too apologised for being more subdued: our Suntory-fuelled conference had taken it out of me too.

 As the initial waves tore through the Minamihama neighbourhood, they picked up houses whole, their walls stronger than their connection to the ground itself.
-The tsunami then threw everything into the side a hill half a mile back from the shore, before rebounding back out to sea.
+The tsunami then threw everything into the side a hill half-a-mile from the shore then rebounded back out to sea.
 It was met by other, incoming waves and the collisions had a devastating effect on the sunken neighbourhood below.
 Virtually everything was destroyed or damaged, the ground excoriated.
 It was as though a Titan had taken a steel brush to the flesh of the earth.

 As we approached the shrine to the deceased, Katy asked, with tears in her eyes: “What did you feel when you got here?”